As promised, here’s a selection of newfound designs and colorways added to my 1930s MJM (mystery jewelry maker) database.

 This is only the second time I’ve found their “tailored” small bow on a bracelet.
 Sadly, the decades have not been kind to this one.
 The detail photo shows that the bow was once neatly accented in black paint, though the dark shadings on the woven flat mesh chain are probably just oxidation and verdigris rather than a faded paint pattern.
 I’m surprised at the pointed ends/thumbring clasp on this; although I’ve seen the same on a few necklaces, the flat chain bracelets were more suited to the box clasp as on the blue cutout bow one above.

 Obviously this is the MJM’s “ribbed architectural” front clasp.
-No doubt about that, because I’ve seen it on six different patterned mesh necklaces so far.
-And that’s the problem: ALL of their front-clasp necklaces have invariably been on either their 3/8″ or 5/8″ flat mesh chain.
+No doubt about that, because I’ve seen it on six different patterned mesh necklaces so far, and all have been paired with either their 3/8″ or 5/8″ flat mesh chain.
 Every.
 Single.
 One.

 The brass is also a perfect match for the front clasp, something that’s not always a given.

-Except, of course (as per Murphy’s Law), this newfound one. *sigh* And to make it worse, although the side pieces (connecting the clasp to the chain) of all the other discovered MJM front clasps are stamped with a design….on this clasp they are plain. *headdesk*
+Except, of course (as per Murphy’s Law), this newfound one.
+And although the side pieces (connecting the clasp to the chain) of all the other discovered MJM front clasps are stamped with a design….on this clasp they are plain. *headdesk*

-So this presents me with three competing theories.
-(1) This may have been an early piece by the MJM, before they (or whoever actually made these front clasps if it wasn’t them) applied for the utility patent; or (2) Somebody in the foundry or finishing shop forgot to add the Pat.Pend. to this clasp; Monday morning hangover, whatever.
-Or (3) this was made by a different company, using a copy of the Patent-Pending front clasp paired with their own chain.
+So this presents me with two possible scenarios: (1) This may have been an early piece by the MJM, before they (or whoever actually made these front clasps if it wasn’t them) applied for the utility patent, or (2) Somebody in the foundry or finishing shop forgot to add the Pat.Pend. to this clasp; Monday morning hangover, whatever.

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.